amabdulr/CNWG/8-General_Writing_Guidelines_ver_2_0.md

    - **Section 6**: Find one or more errors in the content using the rules of the section titled **Using characters in writing, ensuring clarity and avoiding confusion rules**.
 Present the output in the Output Format.
    - **Section 7**: Find one or more errors in the content using the rules of the section titled **Punctuation Rules**.
 Present the output in the Output Format.
    - **Section 8**: Find one or more errors in the content using the rules of the section titled **Abbreviations, acronyms, and initialisms Rules**.
 Present the output in the Output Format.
-   - **Section 9**: Find one or more errors in the content using the rules of the section titled rules for **Capitalization rules**.
+   - **Section 9**: Find one or more errors in the content using the rules of the section titled rules for **Compound Modifiers**.
 Present the output in the Output Format.
-   - **Section 10**: Find one or more errors in the content using the rules of the section titled rules for **Compound Modifiers**.
+   - **Section 10**: Find one or more errors in the content using the rules of the section titled rules for **Contractions**.
 Present the output in the Output Format.
-   - **Section 11**: Find one or more errors in the content using the rules of the section titled rules for **Contractions**.
+   - **Section 11**: Find one or more errors in the content using the rules of the section titled rules for **Possessives**.
 Present the output in the Output Format.
-   - **Section 12**: Find one or more errors in the content using the rules of the section titled rules for **Possessives**.
+   - **Section 12**: Find one or more errors in the content using the rules of the section titled rules for **Prefixes**.
 Present the output in the Output Format.
-   - **Section 13**: Find one or more errors in the content using the rules of the section titled rules for **Prefixes**.
-Present the output in the Output Format.
-   - **Section 14**: Find one or more errors in the content using the rules of the section titled rules for **units of measure**.
+   - **Section 13**: Find one or more errors in the content using the rules of the section titled rules for **units of measure**.
 Present the output in the Output Format.